- We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.

 There have been political demonstrations in Libreville and Port-Gentil in the past.
 You should avoid demonstrations, large crowds and rallies as they may turn violent.

-We advise you to exercise a high degree of caution in Gabon because of the high levels of serious crime.
+We advise you to exercise a high degree of caution in Gabon because of the high levels of crime.
 Pay close attention to your personal security at all times and monitor the media for information about possible new safety or security risks.

 Petty theft is common throughout Gabon, including pickpocketing, purse snatching and vehicle break-ins, particularly in crowded areas such as markets, transport hubs and tourist areas.
 Violent crime, including robberies, carjackings and armed attacks also occurs, especially in the cities of Libreville and Port-Gentil.
 Security risks increase when walking alone and on beaches, particularly at night.